BACKGROUND CHECKS AND DRUG SCREENING

 The candidate must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, and the consistent, prompt completion of all responsibilities and the development of mature, sensitive, and effective relationships.
 Candidates must be able to tolerate physically, mentally, and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, and the interest and motivation to learn are all personal qualities required during the educational process.

-Students who indicate verbally and in writing (with medical documentation) that they cannot meet one or more of these requirements will be reviewed by South College to determine what, if any reasonable accommodations might be possible to facilitate successful completion of the degree requirements if admitted to the program.
+Residents who indicate verbally and in writing (with medical documentation) that they cannot meet one or more of these requirements will be reviewed by South College to determine what, if any reasonable accommodations might be possible to facilitate successful completion of the degree requirements if admitted to the program.
 Applicants who cannot meet the program technical standards, even with reasonable accommodation, are not eligible for admission.
-Any previously made offer of admission may be withdrawn if it becomes apparent that the student cannot complete essential tasks even with accommodation, or that the accommodations needed are not reasonable and would cause undue hardship to the institution, or that fulfilling the functions would create a significant risk of harm to the health or safety of others.
+Any previously made offer of admission may be withdrawn if it becomes apparent that the resident cannot complete essential tasks even with accommodation, or that the accommodations needed are not reasonable and would cause undue hardship to the institution, or that fulfilling the functions would create a significant risk of harm to the health or safety of others.
 If you have any further questions or concerns regarding these technical standards, please contact the DNP Nurse Anesthesia Program.